-Law enforcement managers take note—your database can play a more important role than you realize in achieving safe and effective inter-agency sharing.
-The high-profile Pima, Arizona shooting of Congresswoman Gabrielle Giffords and 18 citizens that occurred on Jan.
+Law Enforcement Managers take note – your database can play a more important role than you realize in achieving safe and effective inter-agency sharing.
+The high-profile Pima, Ariz. shooting of Congresswoman Gabrielle Giffords and 18 citizens that occurred on Jan.
 8, 2011 offers a great example.

-As the severity of the incident became apparent, dispatchers called for backup from neighboring agencies, including the Oro Valley Police Department and Marana Police Department, eventually ten total agencies.
+As the severity of the incident became apparent, dispatchers called for backup from neighboring agencies, including the Oro Valley Police Department, Marana Police Department and eventually ten total agencies.
 These departments had CAD system sharing arrangements with Pima County, giving officers access to real-time updates on the address, location, responding units and call comments.